Monday, July 10, 2017

 Two USFS campgrounds are located on CR 96 a few miles south of Lake George--Blue Mountain and Riverside.
 However, they are $16/night plus a $6 one-time use fee for gravel back-in and pull-thru sites with a hand pump and pit toilet, without an RV dump.
 By turning east onto Blue Mountain Drive (CR 61/244) and driving one mile past the Blue Mountain Campground, you will reach open USFS land.
 Take a left onto FR 875 or 876 and find a level spot within 300 feet of the road for a Free night of dispersed hilltop camping in the junipers and pines.
 But be very careful with fires--find an existing fire ring if you really must have a campfire.
 Keep in mind that the USFS employee who in 2002 accidentally started the nearby Hayman Fire, Colorado's second largest ever, served 5 years in the Federal Pen and still owes $44 million in restitution!
 So, "know before you go" and check the Park County fire threat before roasting those marshmallows.

-As discussed under "US 285" above, one of the most popular places to camp Free in South Park is the Denver Water Board's Antero Reservoir, located 5 miles west of Hartsel and north of US 24.
+As discussed under "US 285" above, one of the most popular places to camp in South Park is the Denver Water Board's Antero Reservoir, located 5 miles west of Hartsel and north of US 24.
+It was Free until 2025, but is now $25/night, with no hookups, water, or a dump available.
 If you prefer solitude, a convenient dispersed area is CR 311 that turns north off the highway near the top of Trout Creek Pass.
 Several dirt tracks dead-ending in groves of trees are often used for boondocking.
 And don't forget to stop for photos of the 14,000+ ft.
 Collegiate Peaks--Mts.
 Harvard, Yale, Princeton, etc.--with the sun glinting off the snow when you top the pass the following morning.

 Going north, you will find very popular Clear Creek Reservoir SWA, with Free camping (with CPW SWA Pass or valid hunting or fishing license--see the "Introduction" section above), good trout fishing, and exploring the ghost town of Winfield as its attractions.
 Go north of Buena Vista on US 24 for 13 miles, then turn west onto gravel CR 390 and 1/2 mile later, you are there.
 Most of the dispersed campsites are at the west end of the reservoir along the creek and not between the lake and road.
 When we were there in June 2020, every campsite was full despite the pandemic.
 When I went back in June 2023, the same was true and I had a hard time finding an open spot.
 Plenty of nearby neighbors that night!